Core Faculty at King's College London

 Prof Strang has over 400 papers published.
 He is one of only six Addiction Research scientists outside North America who is listed in isihighlycited.com.
 For a full publications listing, please refer to: www.highlycited.com.

-Leonie Brose, KCL Programme Director
+Leonie Brose, Addictions Education Lead, KCL

 Leonie has conducted research into smoking cessation in clinical practice, its effectiveness and ways to improve it.
 Currently, one area of research is smoking and mental health, the area of her Fellowship.
 This includes projects to assess population data (in collaboration with the Smoking Toolkit Study), evaluations of clinical practice and the effectiveness of interventions.
 A second area of research is vaping (e-cigarettes); the Nicotine Research Group has been conducting a unique longitudinal survey and Leonie has been awarded grants for additional waves.
 Leonie was also a co-author of a 2015 Public Health England report on e-cigarettes.